 A successful trial on a dead dog warranted celebration from the group.
 However, that was short-lived when they were shut down by the University for going off their original research.
 In an effort to quickly replicate their experiments, in hopes they don’t lose credit for their discovery, they break into the lab.
 While rushing to finish the experiment, Zoe is killed in a lab accident.
 Her grief-stricken fiancé franticly injects her with the serum in hopes it will bring her back — and it does.

 After that, the movie loses me.
 Zoe comes back and seems “normal” at first, aside from saying she was in Hell for years.
 Her fiancé doesn’t believe her, but Zoe insists that she was trapped inside a reoccurring nightmare.
 She starts to exhibit signs of telepathy and telekinesis.
 She can hear her friends whispering that something is wrong with her, which only upsets her further.
 So one-by-one, she begins to kill everyone using her telekinetic powers.

-What I don’t get is the WHY.
+What I don’t get is the “why”.
 Is she possessed?
-They’ve only expressed concern, nothing to warrant her feeling paranoid enough to kill them off – especially her fiancé who loves her terribly.
-There just didn’t feel like enough of an explanation, nor enough time, to understand the purpose.
+They’ve only expressed concern, nothing to warrant her feeling paranoid enough to kill them off — especially her fiancé who loves her deeply.
+It just didn’t feel like there was enough of an explanation, nor enough time, to understand the purpose.
 Most importantly, why did she have to kill the dog!?

 The film cuts off right as her fiancé takes his first breath, so the audience really gets no closure or any answers.
 If the second half of the film was more developed, this film could have been a pretty decent horror/sci-fi flick, but with so many holes and things unanswered, it’s a forgettable film.